direct to content

 Status

-In June 2002, Dutch divers associated with the International Association for Handicapped Divers participated in a dive expedition to search for the wreck of O 20.
-Research done by Hans Besançon, son of the HNLMS K-XVII's commanding officer, pointed them to the right spot.
-A wreck was located approximately 35 miles North-East of Kota Bharu, Mayalsia, at a depth of 44 m.
-The submarine appeared heavily damaged by shells, and could easily be looked through.
-In order to identify the wreck the team has made photo and video shots of the wreck and recovered a deck phone from the submarine.
+In June 2002, Dutch divers associated with the International Association for Handicapped Divers participated in a dive expedition to search for the wreck of the O 20.
+Research done by Hans Besançon, son of the commanding officer of the K-XVII , pointed them to a possible location, a wreck located approximately 35 NM North-East of Kota Bharu, Mayalsia, at a depth of 44 m.
+The submarine appeared to be heavily damaged by shells.
+In order to identify the wreck the team has took photo and video material of the wreck and recovered a deck phone from the submarine.
 Analysis of the evidence by experts of the Royal Netherlands Navy definitively identified the wreck as the O 20.

 References